 FARFA’s Local Foods Awareness Day

 Thursday, March 9, 2017, 9 a.m.-4 p.m.
-(If you are unable to be there for the entire day, please register and come when you can!)
+See the detailed agenda at the end of this page.
+(If you are unable to be there for the entire day, please come when you can!)

 PARKING: Reasonably priced parking is available at the Visitors Parking Lot, San Jacinto Blvd., between 12th and 13th streets.
 (See map here.)